shailoh/Hacking_P2.2_2019/read_me_folder/ReadMe_Romy.md

 # TUESDAY 21th May
 Workshop with Niek at Varia

+Today I thought was a bit unexpected.
+We each brought an ingredient, which turned out to serve in a soup.
+All ingredients were mxed; pepper, chocolate, jam, cucumber, avocado, apple, onion, etc. Some students tried the soup, so did I and I thought it tasted okay, it only needed salt and then i would have actually eaten it.
+It turned out salt is quite essential in a soup.

+Then we got a little lecture about hacking receipes, with an example of the famous 'Elizabeth sponge cake' receipe.
+Honestly I do get that hacking a soup is a different insight on hacking but I think everything we learned was quite obvious and he could have taken it further for me in order to really show me something new and interesting to trigger me.

+After the lecture the group was devided in two, and each group hacked an existing receipe.
+We had a tomato soup, and left out the stock and replaced it with salt and locally grown herbs to make it more considerate.
+We also left out the sour cream because of the possible allergies and the use of animals.
+We thought of replacing both the fat from the stock and the sour cream with coconutmilk, but this had an E-number in it, which turned out to be having the alomst same molecules as plastic.
+Our soup turned out to be animal-, E-number- and foreign product free.
+I think we did a good job, but I wouldn't call this hacking.

+Why I wouldn't say this is hacking: you could have just made the soup according to the existing receipe but using local, biological and vegan ingredients.
+These days you don't even have to change a single thing about a receipe in order to make it considerate, as we did.
+Basically we did the same thing but we didn't have access to other ingredients other than what Niek already bought for us and had in his storage.
+Despite my critique I am glad we had a different class and setting; it was really light and open and there was no pressure.
+I also really loved the location.
+Altogether this morning lifted some of the heaviness of hacking from my shoulders.

 - Introduction about food hacking by Niek and making a soup with the ingredients we brought
 - Small presentation about hacking food
 - Hacking an existing receipe in a group, to make it as 'considerate' possible